hanami/controller/README.md

 end
 ```

-The usage of `Lotus::Action` follows the Lotus philosophy: include a module and implement a minimal interface.
+The usage of `Hanami::Action` follows the Hanami philosophy: include a module and implement a minimal interface.
 In this case, the interface is one method: `#call(params)`.

-Lotus is designed to not interfere with inheritance.
+Hanami is designed to not interfere with inheritance.
 This is important, because you can implement your own initialization strategy.

 __An action is an object__.
 That's important because __you have the full control on it__.